A family member may not know what is medically wrong. But they may know that the person in front of them is not the person they know.

 • raise unresolved concerns proportionately

-That role can be powerful precisely because it is focused.
+That role can be powerful because it is focused.

 A family record does not need to be long.
 It needs to be useful.